 - Indigenous All-Stars Camp – First held in 2000, the Indigenous Camp serves to provide the game’s current Indigenous players with the opportunity to connect with culture and to spend time together before the start of the season.

 - Indigenous Best Practice Guidelines – Launched by the Indigenous Players Advisory Board, the Indigenous Best Practice Guidelines – Many Stories, One Goal document provides AFL clubs with a framework to develop an environment that best supports Indigenous footballers.

-- Reconciliation Action Plan – Launched in 2014, the RAP is a document that symbolises the commitment of our organisation to the development and support of our members to assist them in shaping an inclusive industry, connect with communities and promoting change within broader society.
+- Reconciliation Action Plan – First launched in 2014, the RAP is a document that symbolises the commitment of our organisation to the development and support of our members to assist them in shaping an inclusive industry, connect with communities and promoting change within broader society.

-- Multicultural Map – After the success of the Indigenous Map, the AFLPA released their first Multicultural Map in 2015.
-The interactive map features players who were born overseas or have a parent born in a different country.
+- Multicultural Map – After the success of the Indigenous Map, the AFLPA released its first Multicultural Map in 2015.
+The map features AFL and AFLW players who were born overseas or have a parent born in a different country.